mholling/nswtopo/README.markdown

 ## Running the Script

 Once you have created your configuration file, run the script in the directory to create your map.
 The script itself is the `nswtopo.rb` file.
 The easiest way is to copy this file into your folder and run it from there thusly: `ruby nswtopo.rb`.
 Alternatively, keep the script elsewhere and run it as `ruby /path/to/nswtopo.rb`.
 By giving the script exec privileges (`chmod +x nswtopo.rb` or equivalent), you can run it directly with `./nswtopo.rb` (you may need to modify the hash-bang on line 1 to reflect the location of your Ruby binary).
+For advanced users, add the script location to your path so you can run it anywhere.

-When the script starts it will list the scale of your map (e.g. 1:25000), its rotation and its physical size.
-The size (in megapixels) and resolution of any associated rasters (e.g. aerial imagery) will also be displayed.

-The script will then proceed to download the topographic data.
-Depending on your connection and the size of your map, an hour or more may be required.
+When the script starts it will list the scale of your map (e.g. 1:25000), its rotation, physical size and on-the-ground extent.
+The script will then proceed to download topographic data.
+Depending on your connection and the size of your map, many minutes or even hours may be required.
 (I suggest starting with a small map, say 80mm x 80mm, just to familiarize yourself with the software; this should only take a few minutes.)
 It is best not to interrupt the program while the topographic data is downloading, as you will have to start over.

 You can ctrl-c at any point to stop the script.
 Files which have already downloaded will be skipped when you next execute the script.
 Conversely, deleting an already-created file will cause that file to be recreated when you run the script again.

 After all files have been downloaded, the script will then compile them into a final map image in `.svg` format.
 The map image is easily viewed in a modern web browser such as Chrome or Firefox, or edited in a vector imaging tool like Inkscape or Illustrator.

 You will likely want to tinker with the configuration file to change the appearance of your final map.
-To rebuild your map after changing the configuration, simply delete `map.svg` (or whatever name you've configured) and run the script again.
+To rebuild your map after changing the configuration, you can simply delete `map.svg` (or whatever name you've configured) and run the script again.
 The map will be recreated from the intermediate files which have been downloaded.
+You can also add or remove layers without deleting the map; more on this later.

 Map Configuration
 =================